19 Comments

 https://en.wikipedia.org/wiki/Recuperation_(politics)

-Reminds me of the twist in The Matrix (Reloaded) when it turns out that Zion is actually part of the Matrix.
+Reminds me of the twist in The Matrix (Reloaded) when it turns out that Zion is actually allowed to exist alongside the Matrix.
 Resistance to the system is integrated into the system’s logic, making genuine rebellion or transformation basically impossible.

 I was thinking exactly this!
 I am reading it right now!
 And specifically this part, about how capitalism relies on anti-capitalist rhetoric so people can feel like they’re doing something to push back, bc the characters in stories have (with the Wall-E example).